Cole, Nat "King"

 Cole suffered from stomach ulcers and in 1953 during a concert at New York's Carnegie Hall he collapsed.
 After his performance at the White House in 1964, Cole was diagnosed with lung cancer.
 A chain-smoker his whole life Cole's last engagement was in 1964.
-He died at dawn from lung cancer on 2/15/1965 in Santa Monica, CA.
+He died at dawn from lung cancer on 15 February 1965 in Santa Monica, California.

 - parent->child relationship with Cole, Natalie (born 6 February 1950)

 - (has as) protégé relationship with Ford, Peter (born 5 February 1945)

 - Work : New Career 1934 (Debut with brothers)

 - Social : Joined group 1937 (Started his own trio band)

 - Work : Gain social status 1944 (Achieved international fame)